maenu/method-nullability-plugin/README.md

 * Install Eclipse Neon with [PDE](http://www.eclipse.org/pde/).
 * Checkout the 3 source projects into an Eclipse workspace with your Eclipse PDE.
 Use the site.xml file to build the features and the update site, respectively.
 * In the Eclipse instance you want to install the plugin go to Help -> Install New Software... and install the plugin as usual using the previously built update site.
+Disable "Group items by category" to see the plugin.
 * After the installation, go to Windows -> Preferences -> Method Nullability to configure the plugin and generate EEA files.
+Set the EEA path to a folder that exists in the workspace, using a path relative to the workspace.
+* Enable the null analysis and set the external annotations folder for Maven dependencies in the test project's build path.

 ## Plugin configuration
 Once the plugin is installed, the following configuration has to be made:
 * Go to Windows -> Preferences -> Method Nullability.
 * Enable Eclipse annotation-based null analysis in menu 'Errors/Warnings'.
-* Generate EEA files and javadoc database: Specify a CSV file (to start with, use sample 'inter-intra_small.csv') and a EEA destination folder (workspace location).
+* Generate EEA files and javadoc database: Specify a CSV file (to start with, use sample 'lucene-6-nullability.csv') and a EEA destination folder (workspace location).
 Optionally specify an artifactId (e.g. httpclient) if you want to only generate EEA files for a specific set of libraries.
 * NB: The javadoc database is created in the .metadata folder of the current workspace.
 * Modify the max. and min. nullability thresholds as you prefer.